 Pesticides that are used against mollusks – which includes snails and slugs – are called molluscicides.
 Favorite baits in use by professional pest control services include the active ingredient metaldehyde.

 While effective, metaldehyde is also toxic and should be used as a last resort against snails.
 A safer bait that we prefer to use in our clients’ gardens in the West Palm Beach area is Intice 10 (Boric Acid).
 This boric acid-based bait is also extremely effective when used in home pest control services.

 Another popular bait is iron phosphate, often sold in garden centers and hardware stores.
 This bait causes snails to stop feeding, resulting in them starving to death.
 This product is approved for use in vegetable gardens and is non-toxic.

 Lawn Pest Control In West Palm Beach

-Most people agree that snails are not a pretty sight - especially on your lawn where it's nice to just relax in the sun.
+Most people agree that snails aren't a pretty sight - especially on your lawn where it's nice to just relax in the sun.
 If you start seeing snails in your yard, our comprehensive lawn pest control includes snails, as well as whiteflies, mole crickets, aphids, mealybugs, and more!

 If you're looking for lawn pest control near you in West Palm Beach, we're ready to help.
-We can also come to the rescue if you're in Miami, Fort Lauderdale, or Port St. Lucie and their surrounding areas.
+We can also come to the rescue if you're in Miami, Fort Lauderdale, Port St. Lucie, Tallahassee, or their surrounding areas.

-If you have any questions about our pest control services, just give us a call today and you'll get a FREE quote!
+If you have any questions about our pest control services, just give us a call today for a FREE quote!